 - The Society's islands (including Tahiti and Bora Bora): the best period is from June to September, the least rainy and less hot period.
-However in January the temperatures do not exceed much 30oC, it is mainly the rain that becomes more present.
-The sea temperature is almost constant all year round, even at depths, ranging from 26 to 29 degrees Celsius.
+In January it is not necessarily hot but it weeps more.

-- The Marquesas Islands: being located further north it is generally warmer and therefore the seasons are slightly out of step with the Islands of the Society.
+- The Marquesas Islands: it is generally warmer and therefore the seasons are slightly out of step with the Society's islands.
 Here the best period is from August to November.

-- The Southern Islands: these are the southernmost archipelagos of Polynesia.
-Temperatures here are generally cooler than on the Society Islands, with averages of 25oC in January and 20oC in August.
+- The Southern Islands: the southernmost archipelagos of Polynesia.
+Temperatures are generally cooler than on the Society Islands, with averages of 25oC in January and 20oC in August.
 These islands are also much rainier all year round.
-So there is really no better season to visit this archipelago.

 Paperwork and budget

 First of all, you'll need a passport!
 Travel outside Europe means passport.
 If you are comfortable with the internet I recommend you take all the steps online so that your appointment in the town hall is as fast as possible.
 You can make your pre-request here.
 Beware, your photo ID must be less than six months old!
 Find out about delays ranging from 4 weeks to 3 months depending on the region…